-Hatsumode is also used to obtain new lucky charms (おみくじ, omikuji), which are often associated with the Chinese zodiac sign for that year.
-The Chinese zodiac is comprised of 12 animal signs which rotate every; 2017 was the year of the rooster, whilst 2018 is the year of the dog and 2019 will be year of the pig.
+During the New Year, Hatsumode can also be used as a chance to obtain new lucky charms (おみくじ, omikuji).
+These are often associated with the Chinese zodiac sign for that year.
+The Chinese zodiac is comprised of 12 animal signs which rotate every year.
+2018 is the year of the dog and the subsequent year, 2019, would be the year of the pig.

-These zodiac signs can also be found on the various New Year’s postcards which arrive at people’s doors in time for 1st January.
-The original intention of the greeting cards, known in Japanese as “nengajo”, was to send regards to distant family and friends, wishing them the best and informing them that you and your family were alive and well.
-More recently though, they are exchanged in a casual manner as a goodwill gesture.
-In addition to the zodiac signs, it’s easy to find nengajo with famous cartoon or anime characters like Hello Kitty, Pikachu and Mickey Mouse!
+These zodiac signs can also be found on the various New Year postcards which arrive on people’s doors just in time for the 1st of January.
+The original intention of the greeting cards, known in Japanese as “nengajo”, was to send regards to distant family and friends.
+This would mainly be to wish them all the best and inform them that you and your family are alive and well.
+More recently, they have become a gift that gets exchanged casually as a goodwill gesture.
+In addition to the zodiac signs, it’s relatively easy to find a nengajo with famous cartoon characters like Hello Kitty, Pikachu and Mickey Mouse!

 Traditional Food and Presents

-In the West, it’s rare for children to receive presents from family at New Year’s, but in Japan children often receive money (otoshidama) from their relatives on New Year’s Day.
-The amount of money that a child receives is not fixed, it varies based upon how many siblings he/she has, how old he/she is and of course, how much the bestower can afford to give away!
+In the West, it’s rare for children to receive presents from family members during the New Year.
+In Japan, however, children often receive money (otoshidama) from their relatives on New Year’s Day.
+The amount of money that a child receives is not fixed, it varies based on how many siblings he/she has, how old he/she is and of course, how much the bestower can afford to give away!